privacyguides/privacyguides.org/docs/dns.en.md

 ## Self-hosted Solutions

-A self-hosted DNS solution is useful for providing filtering on controlled platforms, such as Smart TVs and other IOT devices, as no client-side software is needed.
+A self-hosted DNS solution is useful for providing filtering on controlled platforms, such as Smart TVs and other IoT devices, as no client-side software is needed.

 ### AdGuard Home